(Last Update: 02/11/2025)

 Pocketed Coils:

-Pocketed coils are individually wrapped in fabric or foam, allowing each coil and adjustable bed mattresses to move independently.
+Pocketed coils are individually wrapped in fabric or foam.

 Saatva:

-Saatva offers luxury innerspring mattresses with individually wrapped coils and high-quality foams for a supportive and comfortable sleep experience.
-Their mattresses are known for their durability, edge support, and customizable firmness options.
+Saatva offers luxury innerspring mattresses with individually wrapped coils and high-quality foams.
+These mattresses provide a supportive and comfortable sleep experience and are known for their durability, edge support, and customizable firmness options.

 Beautyrest: